mik3y/django-spicy-id/README.md

 #### `django_spicy_id.MalformedSpicyIdError`

 A subclass of `ValueError`, raised by `.validate_string(strval)` when the provided string is invalid for the field's configuration.

+## API reference

+Complete reference documentation for every public field, function, and error, generated from the library's docstrings, lives in [`docs/api.md`](docs/api.md).

 ## Tips and tricks